-As it happens that once you witness someplace comparatively more beautiful you stop appreciating the beauty of less beautiful places, I would say that the first and the last leg of the journey (Mumbai to Harihareshwar and Tarkarli to Goa) were the most uninteresting parts of the journey, yet fairly scenic.
+As it happens that once you witness someplace comparatively more beautiful you stop appreciating the beauty of less beautiful places, I will recommend you do the journey from Mumbai to Goa and not the other way around because that way, you will let the beauty of this place slowly unwind.

 The three ferry crossings on Day 2 (at Bagmandala jetty, at Dhabol and at Tawsal) were also quite an experience and offered great photo ops.

-Though there’s enough to see and do on the way, and one can easily spend a week while slowly traversing towards the south and still not get bored with the journey, for those doing it in the minimum time, yet enjoying a good share of stop-overs, here are my six suggested stops en route Mumbai-Goa following the coastal Maharashtra of State Highway 4:
+Though there’s enough to see and do on the way, and one can easily spend a week slowly driving and still not get bored with the journey, for those doing it in the minimum time, yet enjoying a good share of stop-overs, here are my six suggested stops en route Mumbai-Goa following the coastal Maharashtra of State Highway 4:

-1) Harihareshwar Beach: The highlight of the pilgrimage town of Harihareshwar, the Harihareshwar beach is ideal for those looking for a clean and a soothing beach where one can spend some unhurrying time and forget their bustling life in cities.
+The highlight of the pilgrimage town of Harihareshwar, the Harihareshwar beach is ideal for those looking for a clean and soothing beach where one can spend some unhurrying time and forget their bustling life in the cities.

-The beach assures a noise-free ambience with no watersports and no loud tourists around, as most people visiting Harihareshwar come here for paying their tribute to lord Harihareshwar.
+The beach assures a noise-free ambience with no watersports and no loud tourists around, as most people visiting Harihareshwar come here for paying tribute to Lord Harihareshwar.
 There’s moreover only one shack available throughout its half a kilometre expanse.

 A noticeable highlight was the local Malvan food we had in the town, that was more a food tour experience.